 The Northern Rockies Ecosystem Protection Act (NREPA) is a visionary piece of legislation that is based upon science, and would protect the public land and wildlife in the last best place.
 Indeed, the greatest concentration of public wildlands in the lower 48 is found in parts of Idaho, Montana, Wyoming, eastern Oregon and eastern Washington.
-This is perhaps the only region in the lower 48 states still big and wild enough to retain all its native species, including grizzlies, wolves, woodland caribou, and runs of salmon, steelhead and bull trout.
+This is perhaps the only region in the lower 48 states still big and wild enough to retain all its native species, including grizzlies, wolves, woodland caribou, and runs of salmon, steelhead, and bull trout.
 Although these species persist, their numbers are not large enough to be healthy for the long term.

-Scientists have learned that for these rare species to persist and increase, they need to have secure core habitat and that these core areas need to be connected.
+Scientists have learned that for these rare species to persist and increase, they need to have secure core habitat, and that these core areas need to be connected.
 Unfortunately, no national park or designated wilderness in the lower 48 states is large enough on its own to protect all native species.
 Thus, habitat corridors need to be established for wide-ranging species to persist and flourish.
 That is precisely what NREPA does.

-Second is the protection of corridors as noted above.
+Second, is the protection of corridors as noted above.
 NREPA would provide the mechanism for identifying and protecting these corridors.
 For example, connecting habitat between Glacier National Park, the Big Wild (the massive wildland complex of which the Clearwater Country is the northern half), and the Greater Yellowstone Country will help species like wolves and wolverines survive impacts of global warming.

 Third, is the protection of key rivers in their free-flowing condition.
-NREPA would designate nearly 2,000 miles of rivers and streams as wild and scenic rivers under the Wild and Scenic Rivers Act.
+NREPA would designate nearly 2,000 miles of rivers and streams as wild and scenic rivers under the Wild & Scenic Rivers Act.
 Rivers are the lifeblood of the region.
 Runs of salmon, steelhead and native trout need cold, clean, free-flowing rivers.

 Wallace Stegner, the great Western writer, called wilderness the “geography of hope.”
 NREPA represents the “geography of hope” not only for the entire wild Rockies bioregion, but for the Wild Clearwater Country.
 The Clearwater is the northern half of the Big Wild and is centered on the Clearwater Basin, with wildlands also extending into the St. Joe and Salmon River watersheds.
 The Gospel-Hump Wilderness and the northern portion of the Frank Church-River of No Return Wilderness are found here.
-Additions such as Cove-Mallard and Johns Creek would be made to those wildernesses.
-Only the narrow and winding rough Magruder road divides this wild area from another very large wild area, the Selway-Bitterroot Wilderness.
-Meadow Creek, Elk Summit, the Lochsa Face, and Gedney Creek would be added to that wilderness.
-Incredible wildlands like Weitas Creek, Pot Mountain, Fish and Hungery Creeks, Kelly Creek, Mallard-Larkins and the Upper North Fork Clearwater would be designated wilderness.
+Additions such as Cove-Mallard and Johns Creek, would be made to those wildernesses.
+Only the narrow, winding, rough Magruder road divides this wild area from another very large wild area, the Selway-Bitterroot Wilderness.
+Meadow Creek, Elk Summit, the Lochsa Slope, and Gedney Creek would be added to that wilderness.
+Incredible wildlands like Weitas Creek, Pot Mountain, Fish and Hungery Creeks, Kelly Creek, Mallard-Larkins, and the Upper North Fork Clearwater would be designated wilderness.
 Rivers and streams like the North and South Fork Clearwater, Colt-Killed Creek, Kelly Creek, Cayuse Creek, the Little North Fork Clearwater, and Three Links Creek would be designated as wild and scenic rivers.